Retiring and Living in the Yucatan – Merida to Progeso

-The lifestyle here appeals to those want the tranquility of a village setting and a a low cost of living.
-For the same price that you would pay for a small sized condos in the Riviera Maya you can get something much bigger here, prompting foreign buyers and expats are choose Progreso over Playa del Carmen and Tulum.
+The lifestyle here appeals to those who want the tranquillity of a village setting and a low cost of living.
+For the same price that you would pay for a small-sized condo in the Riviera Maya, you can get something much bigger here, prompting foreign buyers and expats are choose Progreso over Playa del Carmen and Tulum.

 Living in Campeche for Yucatan Retirement

-The city of Campeche has plenty colonial architecture, delicious Yucatecan food, and restaurants, along with one of the oldest Carnival celebration in the country.
+The city of Campeche has plenty of colonial architecture, delicious Yucatecan food, and restaurants, along with one of the oldest Carnival celebrations in the country.

 Conclusions about Living in Merida and the Yucatan for Retirement